Josephine Mutzenbacher: Preface

 In Germany, there is a process known as indexing (Indizierung).
-The Bundesprüfstelle für jugendgefährdende Medien (BPjM or "Federal inspection department for youth-endangering media") collates books, movies, video games and music that could be harmful to young people because they contain violence, pornography, Nazism, hate speech and similar dangerous content.
+The Bundesprüfstelle für jugendgefährdende Medien (BPjM or "Federal inspection department for youth-endangering media") collates books, movies, video games and music that could be harmful to young people because they contain violence, pornography, Nazism, hate speech, and similar dangerous content.
 The items are placed on the "List of youth-endangering media" (Liste jugendgefährdender Medien).

 An item will stay on the list for 25 years, after which time the effects of the indexing will cease automatically.

-Items that are indexed (placed on the list) cannot be bought by anyone under 18, they are not allowed to be sold at regular bookstores or retailers that young people have access to, nor are they allowed to be advertised in any manner.
+Items that are indexed (placed on the list) cannot be bought by anyone under 18, are not allowed to be sold at regular bookstores or retailers that young people have access to, and are not allowed to be advertised in any manner.
 An item that is placed on the list becomes very difficult for adults to access as a result of these restrictions.

 The issue underlying the Mutzenbacher Decision is not whether the book is legal for adults to buy, own, read, and sell – that is not disputed.
 The case concerns whether the intrinsic merit of the book as a work of art supersedes the potential harm its controversial contents could have on the impressionable minds of minors and whether or not it should be "indexed".